 Filipino Nurse Canada Immigration via Express Entry 2026

 Filipino nurses are among the most competitive candidates in the Express Entry pool right now.
-Healthcare category draws in 2026 have cut-off scores between 462 and 476 — roughly 50-80 points lower than general "all-program" draws.
-Combined with the typical Filipino nurse profile (Bachelor of Science in Nursing, strong English skills, 3+ years of clinical experience), the Express Entry healthcare pathway is the fastest route to Canadian PR for BSN holders.
+Healthcare category draws in 2026 have cut-off scores between 462 and 476 — below general all-program draws at 530-550.
+Combined with the typical Filipino nurse profile (Bachelor of Science in Nursing, strong English skills, 3+ years of clinical experience), the Express Entry healthcare pathway can be a direct route to Canadian PR for BSN holders.

 Here is how the pathway works, from NNAS assessment through to permanent residency.